 The Connecticut Fair Employment Practices Act (CFEPA) prohibits sexual harassment of employees and interns (CT Gen. Stat.
 Sec.
 46a-60).
 The Act applies to employers of three or more persons.
 However, all employers, regardless of size, are prohibited from discrimination or harassment of unpaid interns.

-If you are or have been a victim of sexual harassment or are or have been retaliated against for reporting unlawful sexual harassment, we highly recommend that you speak to an experienced Manhattan workplace sexual harassment attorney.
+If you are or have been a victim of sexual harassment or are or have been retaliated against for reporting unlawful sexual harassment, we highly recommend that you speak to an experienced NYC workplace sexual harassment attorney.
 The Boyd Law Firm PLLC is prepared to protect your rights.

 Patrick & his team helped me during an extremely difficult time.

 “He exceeded my expectations with not only the outcome of my case but his close attention to detail and constant communication.
 Best in the business.”